Shalihin13/Airbnb-Market-Segments-with-K-Means-Clustering/README.md

 🧾 Introduction

-Airbnb, a global company engaged in the short-term rental of accommodations, such as homes, apartments, rooms, or other unique spaces.
-Airbnb.com is an online marketplace that connects property owners (hosts) with guests looking for accommodation.
+Airbnb.com, a global company engaged in the short-term rental of accommodations, that connects property owners (hosts) with guests looking for accommodation.
 With increasing competition and the need for personalized service,  it is important to understand the types or segments of listings available on their platform.

 📌 Project Overview